We can pretty much stipulate that buy-online-pickup-in-store is on the list of buzz-worthy ongoing retail trends.

 It was on the lips of many at last month’s NRF Big Show.
 Consumers are all in, with half of consumers telling pollsters they’ve used in-store pickup.
 And retailers are either knee-deep in the offering or are working hurriedly to build an effective system.

-And it’s only a matter of time before we all figure out what the short-hand for the feature is — BOPUS, BOPIS, click-and-collect O2O (online-to-offline), etc.
+And it’s only a matter of time before we all figure out what the short-hand for the feature is — BOPUS, BOPIS buy online pickup in store, click-and-collect O2O (online-to-offline), etc.

 In some ways, though, in-store pickup is one of those things that is a beautiful idea that can spur a somewhat ugly reality.
 Consider an apparel retailer, for instance, confronted with thousands of garments in multiple sizes and colors and combinations of those different attributes.
 An online shopper sees them all and expects to be able to pick up a specific article of clothing at a local store, unless the store’s site is able to tell the customer otherwise.